Conjugator lengths in hierarchically hyperbolic groups

 \subsection{Acknowledgments}

-We thank Mark Hagen for many interesting discussions about hierarchically hyperbolic spaces, and, in particular, for the discussion which led to Remark~\ref{rem:specialcommute}.
-We thank Jacob Russell for feedback on an early draft.
+We thank Mark Hagen for many interesting discussions about hierarchically hyperbolic spaces.
+We thank Jacob Russell and Abdul Zalloum for feedback on an early draft, and the anonymous referees for useful comments.